 the Booker Prize

 The Booker Prize, established in 1969, is one of the most prestigious literary awards in the world.
 It is awarded annually to a work of fiction written in English and published in the United Kingdom.
 Over the years, the Booker Prize has celebrated exceptional literary talent, recognizing outstanding novels that captivate readers and push the boundaries of storytelling.
 The list of Booker Prize winners is a testament to the diverse voices and compelling narratives that have shaped the landscape of English literature.
-Here's an HTML table of the Booker Prize winners:
+Here's an table of the Booker Prize winners:

 • 1969: Something to Answer For – P.H.
 Newby